 Unlike other birds, baby pigeons do not gape to be fed.
 The flutter their wings and squeak, and then are 'pumped' food from the parent birds' crops.

 Very young pigeons will have to be fed by syringe or tube.

-You can feed an older 'baby' pigeon gently opening its beak and inserting the dog food or soaked biscuits.
+You can feed an older 'baby' pigeon gently opening its beak and inserting the soaked biscuits.

 You can make a paste of egg food, putting it in one of those disposable bags used for piping icing.
 Gently force the pigeons beak open and squeeze some of the paste in slowly.
 Allow it plenty of time to swallow.
 Or you can soak the egg food, leave it to stand and then make pellets out of it which can be fed as described above for puppy biscuits.